IBM/transition-amr-parser/README.md

 ## Installation

-The code needs Pytorch `1.4` and `fairseq==0.10.2`.
+The code needs Pytorch `1.4` and fairseq `0.10.2`.
 We tested it with Python `3.6-3.7`.
 We use a `set_environment.sh` script inside of which we activate conda/pyenv and virtual environments, it can contain for example

 ```bash
 # inside set_environment.sh